Behçet disease

 There are links with genetic and environmental factors, but no single cause that accompanies every case can be found.

-The HLA-B51 allele is often found in patients from Asia and the Middle East, but not in Europeans or Americans.
-Infection with viruses can be singled out, particularly herpes simplex virus (HSV), hepatitis C, and parvovirus B19.
+The HLA-B51 allele is often found in patients from Asia and the Middle East but not in Europeans or Americans.
+Virus infections, particularly herpes simplex virus (HSV), hepatitis C, and parvovirus B19, can be singled out.

 Streptococcal antigens have also been suspected – prophylactic penicillin decreased acute arthritis episodes in some patients.